hhcho/sfgwas/README.md

 ### Setting the configuration

 Example config files are provided in `config/`.
 There are both global config parameters shared by all parties and party-specific parameters.
+The global parameter 'use_logistic' enables users to opt for logistic regression-based association tests; otherwise, the default workflow with linear regression is executed.

 ### Running the program